DanielCiccC/DanielCiccC.github.io/DECO3801/notes/week7.md

 -  Spent most of the week organising the milestone presentation alongside Yash and Sean.
 -  Spent the leftover time I had updated the summary prompt to be as efficient and consistent as possible
 -  Pivoted the project a second time, to be targeted towards political bias.
 Concerns regarding creditbility of facts, in which Yash discussed the use of a polling system or commenting system to discuss the credibility of the facts we present, alongside a disclaimer.
--  In this pivot, we would also include a page for political figures to search for
+-  In this pivot, we would now also include a political search.
+I have concerns that this will grealt increase the complexity of the table structures, and the workload for the developers to build this within our given timeframe.
--  Sean had spent time updating the wireframes to reflect changes in the build of our project.

 [Our most up to date wireframe, outlining poltiical figure websites](WIREFRAMES3.0.pdf)